realiarthur/react-fieldset/README.md

   * make development of custom presentational components easier (for arrays or fields);
   * not be attached to specific form library, and can be used with different libraries.

-So, here for you:
+So, here is:
 ```javascript
 import Fieldset, { withFieldset, withFullName } from 'react-fieldset';
 ```

 ### Fieldset
-Container-component, that provide context and name-prefix.
+Container-component, that provides context and name-prefix.
 Specified props:

 Prop | Type | Description
 -----|------|-----------
 name | string | Will be prefixed to inner components props.name.
 It accumulates from whole context tree, so it also works fine for **deep nested objects or arrays.**
 ...props | any | All other props will be provided to inner component as they are, from parent Fieldset.

-*Other specified props from version 2.x is deprecated for performance.
-For get "context", use props.contextName in child components*
+*Other specified props from version 2.x are deprecated for performance.
+To get "context", use props.contextName in child components*

 ### withFieldset (InnerComponent, [ provideContextName=false ])
-HoC (higher order component) for make inner components connected with Fieldset and take all props.
+HoC (higher order component) to make inner components connected with Fieldset and take all props.
 Allows for connected component to have props:

 Prop | Type | Description
 -----|------|-----------
 contextName | string | Provide parent Fieldset full name into component, if it not specified and arg "provideContextName" of withFieldset is true.

 ### withFullName(InnerComponent)
-HoC for make inner components connected with Fieldset and only prefixed name prop and ignore other context.
+HoC to make inner components connected with Fieldset and only prefixed name prop and ignore other context.

 <br/>

 # Usage
-All code sections written in Formik style, but it not really attached with it and **can be used with different libraries**.
+All code sections are written in Formik style, but Fieldset isn't really attached with it and **can be used with different libraries**.

 ### Form data layering
 It means to accumulate name-prefix for nested fields in a form data.
 For example: